About High School Dual Enrollment

 Our Placement Testing page includes information about exemptions and accommodations, registration links, and additional resources.

-Visit the Virtual Welcome Center
+Visit Registration Welcome Center

 If you have any questions or need help, please contact us for assistance.

-*Please note if you choose to take dual enrollment courses in future semesters you do not need to reapply.
+Please note: If you choose to take Dual Enrollment courses in future semesters, you do not need to reapply.